telerik/blazor-docs/components/checkbox/overview.md

 The Checkbox component provides size and border settings to control its appearance.
 [Read more about the Blazor Checkbox appearance settings]({%slug checkbox-appearance%}).

->tip To learn more about the appearance, anatomy, and accessibility of the CheckBox, visit the [Progress Design System documentation](https://www.telerik.com/design-system/docs/components/checkbox/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.
+>tip To learn more about the appearance, anatomy, and accessibility of the CheckBox, visit the [Progress Design System Kit documentation](https://www.telerik.com/design-system/docs/components/checkbox/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.

 ## Events